ComScore

 Urban Outfitters

-We mentioned Urban Outfitters earlier as being owned by the same parent company as Anthro.
-While the brand’s clothes tend to lean younger and edgier than Anthropologie’s sophisticated bohemia, we think UO is a fabulous place to hunt for Anthro-esque home goods rather than blouses.
-The furniture and bedding in particular have a similar vintage feel, but are often much less expensive.
-So if you’re looking to redo your bedroom (or living room or kitchen) sometime soon, we suggest looking here first before you splurge at Anthropologie.
+As I mentioned above, Urban Outfitters earlier as being owned by the same parent company as Anthro, so the vibes are similar.
+Although the brand’s clothes tend to lean younger and edgier than Anthropologie’s sophisticated bohemia, I think UO is a fabulous place to hunt for Anthro-esque home goods.
+The furniture and bedding, in particular, have a similar vintage feel to them, but are often much less expensive.
+In short, if you’re looking to redo your bedroom (or living room or kitchen) sometime soon, I recommend looking here first before you splurge at Anthropologie.

 Shop Urban Outfitters Standouts